 - Nausea or vomiting

-Any student/staff with the above symptoms should remain home for a minimum of 7 days and self-monitor.
-Staff/families are encouraged to contact their health care provider via telephone for possible testing for COVID-19 and/or direction for treatment.
-If symptoms become severe seek medical attention immediately.
+Any student/staff with the above symptoms should remain home and self-monitor.
+Staff/families are encouraged to contact their health care provider via telephone for possible testing for COVID-19 and/or directions for treatment.
+If symptoms become severe, seek medical attention immediately.

 The above list does not include all possible symptoms.If you are feeling sick, you can contact your health care provider or use the CDC Self-Checker.